-With an overall length of 72m and with a speed reaching 13 knots, the first class M/V Santa Cruz, based in the Galapagos since 1998, is the only ship exclusively designed for exploring the Galapagos and it is one of the most elegant of the vessels cruising the Galapagos' waters.
-Designed to provide both comfort and scientific information to 90 passengers visiting the Galapagos National Park, this vessel travels up to the remotest islands of the Archipelago.
-With several itineraries, each planned to offer the best of the archipelago in such a way as to ensure the continued preservation of this unique ecosystem, and 6 passionate and expert naturalists, the Santa Cruz offers an environmentally friendly and educational cruise focused in the Natural History of the Galapagos.
-The Galapagos Naturalist Team consists of a Chief Naturalist and five Naturalists who will not only escort guests ashore in small groups but will also provide on-board presentations and eye-catching lectures regarding natural history issues that complement your island excursions.
-Together with the Captain, they will plan the day's program and at night, they become your experts in explaining the beautifully arranged constellations of the southern skies.
+Designed to provide both comfort and scientific information to guests visiting the Galapagos National Park, the ship offers four, five and nine night educational itineraries in the Northern, Eastern and Western Galápagos Islands sailing to some of the remotest islands of the Archipelago focused in the Natural History of the Galapagos while planned in such a way as to ensure the continued preservation of this unique ecosystem.
+On each itinerary, there is a Galapagos Naturalist Team consisting of an Expedition Leader and seven naturalist guides who will not only escort guests ashore in small groups but will also provide on-board presentations and eye-catching lectures regarding natural history issues that complement your island excursions.
+Together with the Captain, they will plan the day's program and at night as they also become your experts in explaining the beautifully arranged constellations of the southern skies.
+Activities can be tailored to each guest's personal interests and range from daily land expeditions to a host of aquatic activities, including ocean kayaking, snorkelling with sea lions and glass bottom boat expeditions - all of the options permitted by the Galápagos National Park.